CUBRID/cubrid-manual/en/sql/datatype.rst

 A character set (charset) is a set in which rules are defined that relate to what kind of codes can be used for encoding when specified characters (symbols) are stored in the computer.

-The characted used by CUBRID can be configued as the **CUBRID_LANG** environment variable.
+The characted used by CUBRID can be configued as the **CUBRID_CHARSET** environment variable.
 For details, see :doc:`/admin/i18n`.

 **Collating Character Sets**